Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-2-WebAPI-BgWorker/README.md

 npm start
 ```

-Open the SPA in either different browsers or use the same browser but in incognito mode, sign-in with multiple users and click on the **Call Web API** button.
+Open the SPA in either different browsers or use the same browser but in incognito mode, sign-in with multiple users and click on the **Profile** button on top.

 Once you have signed-in with at least 2 users you can stop both SPA and WebAPI projects, and execute the BackgroundWorker project.